jmervine/pebble-heroku-status/README.md

 ### Disclaimer

-This was developed external to Heroku and without their concent.
+This was developed external to Heroku and without their consent.